j450h1/Leada-R-Project-3-Delayed-Flights/README.md

 I don't think it is a coincidence that the White House and the United States Capital are miles away! (of course additional analysis would be needed to draw any further conclusions)

-3. ####See R spreadsheet for final output and R file for data munging.
+3. ####See Excel spreadsheet for final output and R file for data munging.